sonofthort/metajson/README.md

 If an index is negative, it starts from the end and works down, so -1 will be the index of the last argument.

+If the first index is blank, it means 1, and if the last index is blank, it means -1.

 If the first index is greater than the last index, the arguments are reversed.

 ~~~